MartinaLof/SBHacks/README.md

 ​
 ## Problem/Audience

 A recurring issue for most university students is the time spent defining their schedules at the beginning of a quarter or semester.
-Most of students want to minimize break times between classes to enjoy their free time and extracurricular activities.
-As university students, we would like a way

-88 percent of college students want to improve their ability to manage their time.
+Most of students want to minimize break times between classes to enjoy their free time, extracurricular activities and organize longer study time blocks.
+According to FileMaker's survey on the nation's college students, 88 percent of college students want to improve their ability to manage their time.
+There is the need to be able to automate the scheduling process of classes and minimize break times because

-Walking through Hyde Street in the Tenderloin district in San Francisco, our team was struck by drug use of homeless people.
-We were shook by the frequency of homeless people encountered in the streets considering San Francisco's advancement in the world.
-According to San Francisco's Department of Homelessness and Supportive Housing, 15% of homeless people suffer drug or alcohol abuse.
-There is a clear need to mitigate the homeless issue both from the city council and companies in the Bay Area.

 Source: https://www.reliableplant.com/Read/3429/college-students-struggle-with-organizational-skills

 ## Experience
-A user navigates to the home page which will be the food bank to buy food using Food Tokens.
-To get Food tokens, a user will have to verify his identity by inputting credentials in form.
-Once verified, a user will be awarded 20 Food tokens on his unique Ethereum wallet every 20 days to purchase food at the food bank.
+A user lands on the home page and search for the classes required for the semester or quarter.
+Then the user will select the classes that it must take and ones that are electives.
+By clicking on the organize bottom, the page will lead the user to a scheduling dashboard showing required and elective classes sorted by the least amount of break time during day.
+The user can add activities based on his extracurricular activities such as a job and hobbies.
+Finally, the user can drag the bottom to indicate the time where it wants the schedule to minimize for break times during the week based on the extracurricular activities and course offerings.
+Once the user sees the desired schedule, he or she can select it and a print-out version will be available.

 # Technical
 ## Models